minio/minio/docs/bucket/replication/DESIGN.md

 This document explains the design approach of server side bucket replication.
 If you're looking to get started with replication, we suggest you go through the [Bucket replication guide](https://github.com/minio/minio/blob/master/docs/bucket/replication/README.md) first.

 ## Overview
 Replication relies on immutability provided by versioning to sync objects between the configured source and replication target.
+Replication results in the object data, metadata, last modification time and version ID all being identical between the source and target.
+Thus version ordering is automatically guaranteed on the source and target clusters.

 ### Replication of object version and metadata
 If an object meets replication rules as set in the replication configuration, `X-Amz-Replication-Status` is first set to `PENDING` as the PUT operation completes and replication is queued (unless synchronous replication is in place).
 After replication is performed, the metadata on the source object version changes to `COMPLETED` or `FAILED` depending on whether replication succeeded.
 The object version on the target shows `X-Amz-Replication-Status` of `REPLICA`